This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat the Oven: Set the oven to 400°F. Place butter in a 6.5-inch cast iron skillet or 5×5-inch baking dish and put it in the oven to melt while it preheats.
+• Set the oven to 400°F. Place the butter in a 6.5-inch cast iron skillet or 5×5-inch baking dish and put it in the oven to melt as it preheats.

-• Mix the Wet Ingredients: In a medium bowl, whisk together the egg, milk, vanilla, and sugar.
+• In a medium bowl, whisk together the egg, milk, vanilla, and sugar.

-• Add the Dry Ingredients: Whisk in the flour, salt, and cinnamon until fully combined.
+• Whisk in the flour, salt, and cinnamon until fully combined.

-• Prepare the Skillet and Add Apples: Carefully remove the hot skillet from the oven using oven mitts.
-Swirl the melted butter to coat the bottom, then arrange the sliced apples evenly in the skillet.
+• Carefully remove the hot skillet from the oven using oven mitts.
+Swirl the butter to coat the bottom, then evenly arrange the sliced apples in the pan.

-• Pour in the Batter: Slowly pour the batter over the apples, tilting the skillet if needed to spread it evenly.
+• Slowly pour the batter over the apples.
+Tilt the skillet or dish slightly if needed to spread it evenly.

-• Add the Topping: In a small bowl, mix together 1 teaspoon of sugar and ⅛ teaspoon of cinnamon, then sprinkle it over the batter.
+• Mix together 1 teaspoon of sugar and ⅛ teaspoon of cinnamon, then sprinkle over the batter.

-• Bake: Return the skillet to the oven and bake for 20-25 minutes, until the edges are golden and the center puffs up.
-The pancake will deflate slightly as it cools.
+• Return the skillet to the oven and bake for 20 to 25 minutes, until the edges are golden and the center is puffed.
+The Dutch baby will deflate slightly as it cools.
+Serve warm directly from the skillet or transfer to a plate.

 Notes

-• Preheat the Skillet: A hot skillet helps the pancake puff up properly.
+• Preheat the Pan: A hot skillet or dish helps the Dutch baby rise properly.

-• Oven-Safe Bakeware: If using a baking dish instead of cast iron, make sure it’s safe for 400°F.
+• Check for Oven Safety: If using a baking dish, be sure it’s safe to use at 400°F.

 If doubling this recipe, use a use a 9-inch cast iron skillet or an 8×8-inch baking dish.
 These sizes allow the batter to spread properly while still puffing up as it bakes.